brainupdaters/drlm-docs/docs/source/Install.rst

 TFTP
 ~~~~
-You have to update the destination folder in the /etc/xinetd.d/tftp cofiguration file as follows
+You have to update the /etc/xinetd.d/tftp cofiguration file as follows:

 ::